-Prior to or concurrently with the separation, we and Alcan intend to enter into intellectual property agreements pursuant to which Alcan will assign or license to us a number of important patents, trademarks and other intellectual property rights owned by Alcan and required for our business.
+Prior to or concurrently with the separation, we and Alcan or one of our respective subsidiaries intend to enter into intellectual property agreements pursuant to which Alcan will assign or license to us a number of important patents, trademarks and other intellectual property rights owned by Alcan and required for our business.
 Ownership of intellectual property that is used by both us and Alcan will be owned by one of us and licensed to the other.
 Certain specific intellectual property rights which have been determined to be exclusively useful to us or which are required to be transferred to us for regulatory reasons will be assigned to us with no license back to Alcan.

-The agreement may be terminated by Alcan (1) upon a breach by us or any of our affiliates of the non-competition covenant set forth in the separation agreement, or (2) upon the occurrence of a control-related event (as defined under "- Separation agreement - Change of control" above).
+The agreements may be terminated by Alcan (1) upon a breach by us or any of our affiliates of the non-competition covenant set forth in the separation agreement, or (2) upon the occurrence of a control-related event (as defined under "--- Separation agreement --- Change of control" above).

-Sierre agreement
+Sierre agreements